Dowell-Lab/mumerge/README.rst

 Usage
 =====

-For general usage, used the help command
+For general usage, used the help command:
 ::
-    python mumerge.py -h
+    $ mumerge -h

-This will return the general commands needed to run muMerge.
+This will return the general commands needed to run muMerge:
 ::
     usage: mumerge.py [-h] [-H] [-i INPUT] [-o OUTPUT] [-w WIDTH] [-m MERGED] [-r] [-v]